KyteProject/omux.dev/src/content/blog/metatwo-hack-the-box-easy-linux.md

 ---

 This blog post is part of a series on practical approaches to cybersecurity.
 Stay tuned for more updates and insights into the fascinating world of ethical hacking and cybersecurity best practices.

-In the following posts, we will delve deeper into the exploitation phase, demonstrating techniques such as privilege escalation, lateral movement, and persistence.

 Stay safe, and happy hacking!